 |Interim solves immediate problems.
 When departures are unexpected, interim delivers rapid relief, but a long-term solution is still required. ||Interim doesn’t solve long-term.
 While interim addresses your immediate need, it is no replacement for a retained executive search. |

 |Interim delivers special skills.
 Interim talent delivers skills your team may not possess.
 This can accomplish short-term projects without pulling staff away from primary duties. ||Interim may thrive better as permanent.
 As you work with your interim resource it is important to continually assess if this individual may fit better as a true member of your team. |

 Why Partner With Us?

 EFL Associates, a CBIZ company, has over 40 years of experience with executive search.
 This makes us one of the oldest and most established talent acquisition firms in the country.
 Our CBIZ national portfolio of organizations and client-partners provides an extensive network of vetted talent that we are ready to leverage on your behalf.
 Interim is a rapid, trusted and effective solution to your immediate problem; however, your organization should also consider an executive retained search to locate a permanent fit.
-Connect with our CBIZ Interim Solutions practice leader today to start finding the right interim leader for your unique situation and requirements.
+Connect with our CBIZ Interim Solutions practice leader today to learn more about executive recruiting to start finding the right interim leader for your unique situation and requirements.